effndc/emfscripts/day1/README.md

 `status_check.sh` checks all of the installed applications for unexpected states.

 `dell_node_config_boot.sh` used iDRAC to configure a Dell Xeon server for HTTPSboot based onboarding with the orchestrator.
+Execute with -h for help, you can define variables for rapid-reuse at top of file.

+> NOTE: Requires Dell iDRAC tools (racadm) to be installed.